Usman Albishir: Politics

 In June 1999, Albishir was appointed to committees on Selection, Banking & Currency, Defense, Transport and Privatization.

-He re-contested and won the Yobe North Senatorial District election in April 2003, on the All Nigeria People's Party (ANPP) platform.
+He re-contested and won the Yobe North Senatorial District election in April 2003, on the All Nigeria Peoples Party (ANPP) platform.

 After reelection in 2003, he was appointed Senate Minority Leader, but resigned the position under pressure in December 2004.

 Albishir was a contender to be ANPP candidate for the 2007 Yobe State governorship race, supported by the incumbent Governor Bukar Abba Ibrahim, and won 382 votes against Senator Mamman Bello Ali's 88 votes in the primary election.

 However, due to legal issues the party named Bello Ali as candidate and he was elected.

 Albishir appealed this decision, and the case dragged through the courts until in February 2010, when the Supreme Court finally dismissed his last appeal.

-Albishir later transferred to the People's Democratic Party (PDP) in hopes of winning the 2011 governorship election on that platform.
+Albishir later transferred to the Peoples Democratic Party (PDP) in hopes of winning the 2011 governorship election on that platform.

 On 11 January 2011, at the PDP primaries held at the August 27th Stadium in Damaturu, Yobe State, Usman Albishir defeated former minister of Police Affairs Alhaji Adamu Maina Waziri and Mallam Garba Umar to clinch the party's governorship ticket for the general election in April 2011.
 Engineer Yakubu Bello withdrew from the race shortly before the commencement of the election while Hassan Saleh, erstwhile Secretary to Yobe State government, withdrew a few days later.
 Albishir scored 388 votes; Waziri got 226 while Garba Umar scored 46.